Sabotnik/static-site/_posts/2021-02-19-integrated-farming-program-makeover-edition.md

 ![](uploads/1-2.png){: width="2000" height="1600"}

-We’re so pleased to know that women in rural Tanzania like Nietiwe enjoy the dignity of a day’s work and the pleasure of coming home to a beautiful home.
+We’re so pleased to know that women in rural Tanzania like Nietiwe enjoy the dignity of a day’s work and the pleasure of coming home to a beautiful dwelling.

 Learn more about our new farming project [HERE](https://empowertz.org/development/2020/07/31/farming-at-kirinjiko/){: target="_blank" rel="noopener"}.
 Learn more about Tanzanian building and design, click [HERE](https://www.archdaily.com/country/tanzania){: target="_blank" rel="noopener"} and [HERE](https://www.tanzania-experience.com/blog/why-so-many-half-finished-houses/){: target="_blank" rel="noopener"}.